open-runtimes/examples/ruby/deepgram-audio-summary/README.md

 # 🔉📃 Summarize Audio with Deepgram

-A Ruby Cloud Function for transcribing audio number using [Deepgram API](https://deepgram.com/).
+A Ruby Cloud Function for summarizing audio number using [Deepgram API](https://deepgram.com/).

 _Example input:_